Israeli village near the Gaza border lies in ruin, filled with the bodies of residents and militants - The Boston Globe

 An AP reporter saw the bodies of about 20 militants, many of them badly bloated and disfigured.
 Hundreds of Israeli soldiers, in helmets and body armor, patrolled the town Tuesday, as the sounds of explosions and gunfire echoed in the distance.

 Veruv, retired from the military for eight years before he was recalled Saturday, said the scene was unlike anything he had ever witnessed, even in a country where violent clashes with Hamas and other militant groups are frequent.
-A military spokesman, Maj.
-Doron Spielman, agreed, comparing the toll in Kfar Aza and nearby villages he visited to scenes he witnessed as a New Yorker after the September 11, 2001 terrorist attacks.
+A military spokesman, Major Doron Spielman, agreed, comparing the toll in Kfar Azza and nearby villages he visited to scenes he witnessed as a New Yorker after the Sept.
+11, 2001 terrorist attacks.

 Advertisement